 AI will have implications for the macroeconomy, productivity, wages and inequality, but all of them are very hard to predict.
 This has not stopped a series of forecasts over the last year, often centering on the productivity gains that AI will trigger.
-Some experts believe that truly transformative implications, including artificial general intelligence (AGI) enabling AI to perform essentially all human tasks, could be around the corner.1 Other forecasters are more grounded, but still predict big effects on output.
+Some experts believe that truly transformative implications, including artificial general intelligence (AGI) enabling AI to perform essentially all human tasks, could be around the corner.
+Other forecasters are more grounded, but still predict big effects on output.
 Goldman Sachs (2023) predicts a 7% increase in global GDP, equivalent to \$7 trillion, and a 1.5% per annum increase in US productivity growth over a 10-year period.
 Recent McKinsey Global Institute (2023) forecasts suggest that generative AI could offer a boost as large as \$17.1 to \$25.6 trillion to the global economy, on top of the earlier estimates of economic growth from increased work automation.
-They reckon that the total impact of AI and other automation technologies could produce up to a 1.5 - 3.4 percentage point rise in average annual GDP growth in advanced economies over the coming decade.2
+They reckon that the overall impact of AI and other automation technologies could produce up to a 1.5-3.4 percentage point rise in average annual GDP growth in advanced economies over the coming decade.

 Are such large effects plausible?
-And if there are going to be productivity gains, who will be their beneficiary?
-With previous automation technologies, such as robotics, most gains
+And if there are going to be productivity gains, who will